BenjaminGaull195/RPI-Weatherstation/README.md

 The following is a list of possible hardware.
 This list will be updated as more options are discovered and will be eventually be replaced with the list of decided hardware once determined.
 - Sensors:
 	- Temp, Humidity, Pressure:
     - BME280
     - DS18B20
   - Anemometer:
   - Wind Vein:
   - Rain Gauge:
+  - Light:
+  - UV:
+  - Rain:
+  - Rainfall Accumulation?:
 - ICs:
   - ADC:
   	- MCP3008
 - Connectors:
   - RJ11
   - Screw Terminals